adam-arold/articles/en/2017-10-02-kotlin-pitfalls-and-how-to-avoid-them.md

 }
 ```

-then you can use Java's SAM conversion to make this very simple:
+Then you can use Java's SAM conversion to make this very simple:

 ```java
 consumeText("foo", System.out::println);
 ```

-but then from the Kotlin side it becomes a mess:
+But then from the Kotlin side it becomes a mess:

 ```kotlin
 consumeText("foo", object: StringConsumer {